-A Wider Understanding of the Challenge
+A Chemical Change that can Widen Your Understanding of the Challenge

 A common thought about depression, and other emotions, has been that they are caused by a chemical imbalance.
 This was first proposed in the 60’s when some studies showed a correlation between depression and low levels of neurotransmitters.
 In spite of many studies, in the last 50 years there has been no evidence to prove a chemical imbalance causes depression or other mental illness and emotional disorders.

 In the meantime, we could make a case for the exact opposite.
 What if your mental and emotional state affected your physical chemistry?
-What if beliefs and your negative thinking produces emotional reactions and nervous system responses?
+What if beliefs and your negative thinking produce emotional reactions and nervous system responses?
 Dopamine and serotonin levels would be correlated.
 But it is your beliefs and thoughts that create your emotions and cause your chemical imbalance.

 Consider a scenario where you are going about your day and you imagine something bad happening.
 It could be losing your job, ending up homeless, your partner cheating on you, getting in an accident, or just embarrassing your self in front of others.
 The last one is the kind of thing that wouldn’t be as intense, but could also be something you could imagine numerous times a day.
 Your imagination constructs an imagined scenario and in this scenario you experience the event happening to you.
 Much like a dream, this is a day dream.
 And much like a dream, our physiology and emotions can respond as if it were really happening.
 The response from our emotions and physiology would be the same as if it were real.
 Our body would be producing all sorts of emotions like fear, anxiety, embarrassment, shame, guilt, or anger, except the cause would be our imagination.